-- 1. Fire Evacuation Drill one per semester
+- 1. Fire Evacuation Drill one per month

-- 2. Lock-Down Drill one per semester
+- 2. Crisis Lock-Down Drill one per year

 - 3. Severe Weather Drill one per year

-- 4. Hazardous Material Drill one per year
+- 4. Emergency Evacuation one per year

-- 5. Secure Building Drill one per year

 Cell Phones

 We recognize that cell phones are an integral part of our life and can serve as valuable tools for communication and learning.
 However, to maintain a focused and respectful educational environment, we have established the following guidelines: